johanley/special-relativity-core/README.md

 A dogleg pair of boosts is equivalent to a boost plus a rotation (in that order?).
 The rotation is absent if the two boosts are along the same axis.
 The (Thomas-Wigner) rotation angle is large when the speeds are high.
+It's never larger than 90 degrees (same as the stick-flattening angle).

 What's the relation between the Thomas-Wigner rotation and the regular geometry distortion of a boost?
 A stick is angled at θ with respect to the direction of a boost.